Defiant May digs in on Brexit stance after blow of Davis resignation

 But Davis had expressed his unease over a compromise plan right up until the eve of the meeting, writing a letter to May describing her proposal to ease trade and give Britain more freedom to set tariffs as “unworkable”.

-Other Brexit-supporting Conservative MPs have criticized the Chequers deal, saying May’s plans offered Brexit in name only.
+Other Brexit-supporting Conservative MPs have criticised the Chequers deal, saying May’s plans offered Brexit in name only.

 Their complaints raise a question mark over whether May can win backing in parliament for her plans if any deal with the EU is agreed later this year, and some suggest several of them could try to trigger a leadership contest against her.